pranit1617/pranit1617/README.md

 # 💫 About Me:
 💻 I’m currently working as an Analytics Engineer.
 <br>📈 I’ve delivered end to end data engineering projects on AWS and Azure cloud.
-Looking forward to work in GCP as well.
 <br>📊 BI tools I've used : Looker, Microstrategy, Tableau, Power BI
 <br>🌱 I’m currently learning about DBT as I've worked on it with basics.
 But I'm well versed with SQL so I believe it won't be that difficult.
 <br>🎥 Daily Tech : SQL, AWS, Exasol, Python, Looker/Microstrategy